BLavery/psuite-upython/pblynk.md

 # P-Blynk

-# MicroPython Blynk library for ESP8266
+# A MicroPython Blynk library for ESP8266

 ## Intro